Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs: Explicit form of iso-entangled states forming MUBs

 The first three bases consist of product vectors, while the states in the last two bases are all maximally entangled, as the corresponding matrices of coefficients are unitary.
-The group $G_{\text{sym}}$ of unitary matrices that map the set of $20$ vectors onto itself up to phases, $G \ket{\psi_k} = e^{i \chi_{jk}}\ket{\psi_j}$ \footnote{One can always add multiples of identity $e^{i\phi}I$ to the group, but we consider the smallest possible group here.}, is generated by two complex Hadamard matrices
+The group $G_{\text{sym}}$ of unitary matrices that map the set of $20$ vectors onto itself up to phases, $G \ket{\psi_k} = e^{i \chi_{jk}}\ket{\psi_j}$, is generated by two complex Hadamard matrices, (One can always add multiples of identity $e^{i\phi}I$ to the group, but we consider the smallest possible group here),

 The group is a subgroup of the so-called Clifford group that maps tensor products of Pauli matrices onto itself.
 The group $G_{\text{sym}}$ has order $7680$, and its center is generated by $iI$, i.e., it has order four.
 The action on the $20$ states modulo phases is a permutation group $G_{\text{perm}}$ of order $1920$.
 The group acts transitively, i.e., any state can be mapped to any other state.